Back to prior page

 Steve Clark's Hollywood career was in westerns and his roles were generally that of a lawman or a kind, gentle person such as the heroine's father, local banker, or ranch owner.
 Those portrayals were a good match for Clark who had a mild voice and screen presence.
 Often, the bevy of baddies pounced on poor ol' Steve ... or killed him off early.

 Elmer Stephen Clark was born in Daviess County, Indiana in 1891.
 He was an "Auto Machinist" living in Vernal, Utah when he registered for the World War I draft.
-And he did serve overseas in the 362nd Infantry and was a Sergeant when discharged in early 1919.
+And he served overseas in the 362nd Infantry and was a Sergeant when discharged in early 1919.

 Jump to the 1930 census and Steve was living at a Manhattan, New York hotel and his occupation was "Actor - Theatrical".
 The Internet Broadway database, Playbill website, and other sources have him acting in two New York plays, "Deep Channels" in 1929 and "The Blue Ghost" in 1930 (which Clark also directed).

 His first film appearance was circa 1933 when he was over 40 years old.
-In a movie career that spanned about twenty years, Clark appeared in 300+ films from the early 1930s through the early 1950s ... and most were B westerns.
+In a movie career that spanned about twenty years, Clark appeared in 300+ films through the early 1950s ... and most were B westerns.
 Steve also turns up in early 1950s TV programs GENE AUTRY, LONE RANGER, RANGE RIDER, WILD BILL HICKOK, CISCO KID, more.

 He was a busy man at Columbia, Monogram, and Producers Releasing Corporation (PRC).
-But not many paydays from Republic Pictures - Clark only did about 30 films for Republic and nearly half of those were Johnny Mack Brown and Bob Steele oaters for producer A. W. Hackel (Supreme Pictures) which were released by Republic soon after the studio was formed.
+But not many paydays from Republic Pictures - Clark only did about 30 films for Republic and nearly half of those were Johnny Mack Brown and Bob Steele oaters for producer A. W. Hackel (Supreme Pictures) which were released by Republic soon after that production company was formed.
 Prolific director Sam Newfield had a stable of dependables that he employed - and Clark was in about four dozen Newfield films scattered over the years 1936 - 1946.
-There's a statistics box further down this webpage with more details on Clark's movie appearances.
+There's a statistics box further down this webpage with more details on Clark's film appearances.

 Les Adams adds some additional info on Clark: